shahriarahmadf/File-Renaming-Tool/README.md

 So it is advised that the FileRenamingTool.py is put in the same folder as the source.

 Uses:
 You can rename all the pictures in a folder with a desired name format for example, you want to name all your images into Photo0, Photo1, Photo3 respectively.
 You can use this program.
-Say, the images in a folder are named with DSC1293123912391211, DSC123148192834111 etc. Your naming format will be: YourInputName0, YourInputName1 resptivelty etc.
+Say, the images in a folder are named with DSC1293123912391211, DSC123148192834111 etc. Your naming format will be: YourInputName0, YourInputName1 respectivelty etc.

 Developed by-
 # Shahriar Ahmad Fahim